Sally Hayes loves traveling for work and pleasure. She likes to maximize her travel budget while making the most of each day of her trip.

 As a business traveler myself, and someone who often has a hard time getting a good night's sleep at home or away, I've learned a few things about how to reduce travel fatigue.
 If you're like me, and you don't want to let your next vacation get spoiled by annoying jet lag symptoms, perhaps these tips and tricks I use to keep my energy levels on an even, healthy keel can help you too.

 The most common side effect of traveling across time zones is feeling sluggish when you arrive at your destination.
-Depending on the direction of your journey, on the other hand, you may feel overly alert and restless because your internal sleeping and waking clock is out of synch with the local time zone.
+Depending on the direction of your journey, on the other hand, you may feel overly alert and restless because your internal sleeping and waking clock is out of sync with the local time zone.
 Fatigue from a lengthy plane trip can also affect your digestion, your mood, and your ability to concentrate.

 The Hidden Cost of Jet Lag for Business Travelers